 NHTSA urgently requests ALL vehicle owners to verify immediately if their vehicle is subject to an open Takata airbag recall.
 If your vehicle is affected, please contact your dealership right away to schedule a FREE repair.
 It is crucial that you also follow any additional warnings or instructions provided by the vehicle manufacturer.

-The Risk of Takata Airbag Explosions
+k of Takata Airbag Explosions

 It is important to understand that even minor accidents can trigger Takata airbag explosions, resulting in fatal or life-altering injuries.
 Older model year vehicles, in particular, carry a higher risk due to the age of the airbags being a contributing factor.